rollbar/rollbar-flutter/README.md

 For `rollbar-flutter`, see its [README](rollbar_flutter/README.md).

 ## `rollbar-dart` `rollbar-flutter` are currently in Beta.
 We are looking for beta-testers and feedback

+## Key benefits of using Rollbar for Dart are:
+- **Automatic error grouping:** Rollbar aggregates Occurrences caused by the same error into Items that represent application issues. <a href="https://docs.rollbar.com/docs/grouping-occurrences">Learn more about reducing log noise</a>.
+- **Advanced search:** Filter items by many different properties. <a href="https://docs.rollbar.com/docs/search-items">Learn more about search</a>.
+- **Customizable notifications:** Rollbar supports several messaging and incident management tools where your team can get notified about errors and important events by real-time alerts. <a href="https://docs.rollbar.com/docs/notifications">Learn more about Rollbar notifications</a>.

 ## Documentation